softprops/hubcaps/README.md

 ## usage

 Basic usage requires a user-defined useragent string, a `hyper::Client` instance and a flavor of `hubcaps::Credentials` for authorization.
 For user authenticated requests you'll typically want to use `hubcaps::Credentials::Token` with a  [personal access token](https://github.com/settings/tokens).
-For anonymous requests you can use `hubcaps::Credentials::None`
+For requests that permit anonymous access, you can subsitute `hubcaps::Credentials::Token` with `hubcaps::Credentials::None`

 ```rust
 extern crate hyper;